Serve a model using Triton Inference Server

 URL=$(kubectl get inferenceservice bert-v2 -n <namespace> -o jsonpath='{.status.address.url}')

-Make a request to the ISVC’s URL
+Make a request to this URL:

-• Prepare the inference input
+• Prepare the inference input:

 cat <<EOF > "./input.json"